learnyou/learnyou.org/pages/index.md

 If you have any questions about LYSA (or math), feel free to ask in the channel, or in the issue tracker.

-We'll probably set up a blog pretty soon.

-The maintainer of this site is Nick Chambers.
-He can be reached at `DTSCode@gmail.com`.

 # License

 LYSA is licensed under the [GNU Free Documentation License][ccsa].
 This means